OpenStructure

 :type model_ligands: :class:`list`

-:param target_ligands: Target ligands, as a list of
+:param target_ligands: Target ligands, same processing as model ligands.

 :type target_ligands: :class:`list`